Oneo64/Auldworlde/Characters/Ljorn.md

 **Galdrastafir**

+ - Ægishjálmur
  - Gapaldur
- - Vegvisir
- - oustefna
- - Ægishjalmur
+ - Lesser Hagall
  - Repel Demons
+ - Tóustefna
- - Lesser Hagall
+ - Vegvísir

 ### Language
 Ljörn's native language is Oddarish, but he can also speak Heorthlandic.
 He can kinda speak Centrumic (English), but he's very bad at it (see personality).